 First, there are the overall financial problems sweeping the country.
 The poverty trap is working overtime as more and more people slip through the cracks of their comfortable middle-class lifestyle into an entirely different situation.
 Jobs have been lost, breadwinners have passed away, emergency funds have been drained, and prices have skyrocketed.
 Making ends meet is not like it used to be just 2 short years ago.

 And speaking of skyrocketing prices, I just wrote about the fact that this year’s holiday dinner is shaping up to be the most expensive in history, should you take the route of clinging to the traditional standbys.
 And food isn’t the only thing escalating in price.
 Consumer goods are also increasing in price.
-In fact, we’re looking at the highest period of inflation in 30 years.
+In fact, we’re looking at a period of massive inflation.

 To prevent disappointment, consider managing holiday expectations.

 Nobody wants to get up on Christmas morning and see their children’s faces fall when the space underneath the tree is a bit more barren than usual.
 Nobody wants to see their kids tearing through packages searching for that one special item they really, truly wanted only to be disappointed when it isn’t there.

 We don’t want to let down the people we love by not attending a shindig that will cost us hundreds of dollars in gifts for everyone, nor do we want to look like Scrooges at workplace gift exchanges.

 But unless you want to put the whole holiday on plastic and pay it off at 27% interest for the next year (don’t do that), you are going to have to think about managing the holiday expectations of those around you.
 It’s a lot better to sit down as a family and discuss how you’d like to approach the extravaganza and the gift-giving frenzy when fewer emotions are in play than to just fail to meet expectations.

 This is particularly true if you usually go over the top on holidays.
 The difference, in that case, will be even more dramatic and shocking.